utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 **You can't change the working directory in the Postman web app.** When you upload a file, the Postman web app creates a new folder with a random name in the `~/Postman/files` directory.
 Postman stores the uploaded file in the new folder so you can use it when sending requests.
 To automatically sync files you upload to the Postman web app with your local working directory, make sure you are using the [Postman Desktop Agent](/docs/getting-started/about-postman-agent/#the-postman-desktop-agent).

-> If you choose a different working directory than `~/Postman/files` for the Postman desktop app, you will still be able to work between the Postman desktop app and the Postman web app, but the process has a few more steps:
+> If you choose a different working directory than `~/Postman/files` for the Postman desktop app, you will still be able to work between the Postman desktop app and the Postman web app by taking the following steps:
 >
 > * To access a file from the Postman desktop app using the web app, copy it from the desktop app’s working directory into `~/Postman/files` so the web app has access to it.
 > * To access a file from the Postman web app using the desktop app, find the file in `~/Postman/files`.
-When you add a file to a request using the web app, it creates a randomly named folder to `~/Postman/files`.
+When you add a file to a request using the web app, it creates a folder with a random name in `~/Postman/files`.
 Copy this folder into your desktop app’s working directory so the desktop app has access to it.
 > * If you’re sharing a request with other users, each user must have the files present in the correct working directory.
-If one user adds a file to a request using the Postman web app, they need to share the randomly created folder and file with all users who want to use this request, and this folder must be copied to each user’s working directory.
+If one user adds a file to a request using the Postman web app, they need to share the folder and file that's created with all users who want to use this request, and this folder must be copied to each user’s working directory.

 **The working directory is also used by Newman.** Store files you want to upload to Newman in the working directory path saved in the collection.
 Learn more about [file uploads in Newman](/docs/collections/using-newman-cli/newman-file-uploads/).